-What I appreciated the most was that the 4K Max now supports voice command, via its remote, for app-specific dialogs, in addition to regular Alexa skills and search function.
+What I appreciated the most was that the 4K Max now supports voice command, via its remote, for app-specific dialogs, in addition to regular Alexa skills and search functions.

 The 4K Max’s remote also has some extras.
-It now has quick access buttons for Amazon Prime, Netflix, Display+, and Hulu, allowing you to instantly switch from one to another.
+It now has quick access buttons for Amazon Prime, Netflix, Display+, and Hulu, allowing you to switch from one to another instantly.
 There’s also a button for live TV programming.
 By the way, the voice command button now takes the shape of Alexa’s logo instead of a mic.

-In many ways, the 4K Max’s remote resembles that of an actual Fire TV.
+In many ways, the 4K Max’s remote resembles an actual Fire TV.
 It sure has more to offer than that of the original 4K.